Master's in Law and Financial Markets

 Merit Awards

-- The best student of the taught component of each study cycle or specialization area of a study cycle, resident in Portugal, who continues and attends the non-taught phase benefits from an award in cash corresponding to 100% of the tuition fee for the non-taught phase of the Master’s degree;
+- The best student in the teaching phase of each cycle of studies or area of specialisation of a cycle of studies who continues and attends the research phase will be awarded a cash prize corresponding to 100% of the tuition fees payable for the research phase of the Master’s degree, if their average grade is equal to or higher than 18.00 (on a scale of 0/20).

-- The second-best student of the taught component of each study cycle or specialization area of a study cycle who continues and attends the non-taught phase, resident in Portugal, benefits from an award in cash corresponding to 60% of the tuition fee, corresponding to the non-taught phase of the Master’s degree;
+- The second best student in the teaching phase of each study cycle or area of specialisation of a study cycle who continues and attends the research phase, or the two best students, if the first does not achieve an average equal to or higher than 18.00 points, a cash prize corresponding to 60% of the tuition fees payable for the research phase of the Master’s degree is awarded.

 Scholarships for Access to Study Cycles at NOVA University Lisbon